VytDz/carpenter-webpage/readme.md

-Webpage is live @ www.snekkerpoulsen.com with mvp build.
-I'm updating stuff as I learn.
+Webpage is live @ www.snekkerpoulsen.com.
+Stil needs some fixes.